aluckhur/xcption/README.md

 ```

-The command display each node in the cluster, its status and amount of resources reserved/available by jobs and the nu,ber of running jobs.
+The command display each node in the cluster, its status and amount of resources reserved/available by jobs and the number of currently running jobs.

-**There are 2 options to create XCPtion jobs:**
+**There are several options to create XCPtion jobs:**

 **1. manual CSV creation**